makerdao/mips/MIP14/MIP14c2-Subproposal-Template.md

 - An analysis of whether the proposed transfer can be taken from the current surplus or if it would result in a FLOP auction.

+### Transfer Ceiling Analysis

+- An analysis of whether the proposed transfer is within the parameters of the DAI Transfer Ceiling.

 ### Targets

 - Clearly listed target addresses with matching amounts in the format: